 How do early rock & roll songs go from being the devil's music to being used in prescription drug ads?
-How does Heavy Metal music go from being labeled as profane go on to be high school marching band staples?
-Rock & Roll has always been music for the young people, so history keeps repeating itself.
+How does Heavy Metal music labeled as profane go on to become high school marching band staples?
+Rock & Roll has always been music of youth culture, and so history keeps repeating itself.

 Cities & Sounds